-To enhance dissemination among international students, it is crucial to emphasise the roles of ESN members and strengthen our relationships with external stakeholders, including HEIs, University Networks, National Agencies, and the European Commission.
-We are also grateful for the support of our partners, EUrail and Flixbus, who generously provided prizes for our prize draws.
+In order to increase dissemination among international students, the role of ESN members and the relationship with our external stakeholders such as Higher Education Institutions, University Networks, National Agencies and the European Commission as well as our partners at EUrail and Flixbus who provided us with prizes for the prize draws.

-A dissemination package was shared in order to facilitate the promotion of the questionnaire among students, HEIs and other stakeholders.
-The survey was disseminated mainly through social media (such as Instagram, Facebook, and Twitter) and direct mailing to past participants of the Erasmus+ Programme.
-Participants were able to access the questionnaire via a direct link: https://esnsurvey.org/survey.
+A dissemination package was shared in order to facilitate the promotion of the questionnaire among students, Higher Education Institutions and other stakeholders.
+The survey was disseminated mainly through social media (such as Instagram, Facebook, and Twitter), and direct mailing to past participants.
+Participants were able to access the survey via a direct link: https://esnsurvey.org/survey.

-The research team acknowledges that even though a maximum effort was placed in reaching as many students as possible to fill in the questionnaire, the recruitment itself is based on a convenience sample, meaning that there might be a self-selection bias.
+The research team however acknowledges that even though a maximum effort was placed in reaching as many students as possible to fill in the survey, the survey itself is based on a convenience sample, meaning that there might be a self-selection bias to participate in the study.
+For clarity during the XV ESNsurvey, the questions analysed were added in the graphs descriptions.